Women’s

 - Understand the importance of individualized nutrition to support proper endocrine system function

-- Benefits and pitfalls of plant-based proteins
+- Evaluate the benefits and limitations of plant-based proteins within a hormone-supportive diet

 Lecture 1: The Impact of Fat on Hormones and Overall Health